UPDATE: Hyundai only major OEM without U.S. auto body repair guidelines — but OEM ‘working on it’By on

 But what happens for a shop whose techs are still a little shaky?
 And why would even the best shop want to rely purely on “I think this is correct” to fix the kind of complex vehicles being produced today?
 (For example, the advanced-high-strength steel Hyundai Elantra or hybrid-to-electric Ioniq?)

-The three major auto body trade groups have declared that OEM recommendations should be followed during a collision repair.
+The three major auto body trade groups and Assured Performance have since 2011 declared that OEM recommendations should be followed during a collision repair.
 I-CAR also supports OEM procedures as the “manual” for shops, though the organization also works to fill gaps in the information provided by automakers.

 I-CAR surveyed 34 OEMs for the 2016 matrix, a quick-reference chart indicating which automakers provide details on certain auto body topics or forbid certain actions (for example, using weld-through primer) during a repair.
 It also contains links to automakers’ technical information websites for easy shop access.